princekumar2326/AI-Based-Disk-Scheduling-Algorithms/README.md

 # AI-Based-Disk-Scheduling-Algorithms
-Implement and compare AI-based approaches to disk scheduling in operating  systems
+👉Implement and compare AI-based approaches to disk scheduling in operating  systems.